-After finishing I have used DIATECH speed Guard rubber wheels.
+After finishing I have used Diatech Speed Guard rubber wheels.
 In this case I didn’t use any paste or other polishing rotary instruments.

 The polish result is amazing!
-In my opinion the nice appearance of the texture is due on the attention and care on the composite modelling.
+In my opinion the nice appearance of the texture is due on the attention and care on the composite modeling.
 We should use as much as possible the flowable properties of the material and as less as possible on the shaping with the rotary instruments.

 Maybe the handling is not the best in my opinion, but the natural value appearance and the easy polishing compensate this disadvantage.